-Fidelity is the portfolio adviser of the Funds.
-Fidelity provides its advisory services to the Funds under the Management Agreement.
-The Management Agreement is described above under "Responsibility for administration of the Funds - Manager".
+Fidelity is the portfolio adviser of the Fund.
+Fidelity provides its advisory services to the Fund under the Management Agreement.
+The Management Agreement is described above under "Responsibility for administration of the Fund - Manager".

-Under the Management Agreement, Fidelity has the authority to engage the services of sub-advisers in connection with any investment advice and/or portfolio management services required by the Funds.
+Under the Management Agreement, Fidelity has the authority to engage the services of sub-advisers in connection with any investment advice and/or portfolio management services required by the Fund.

-Fidelity has entered into a sub-advisory agreement, as amended, with Geode Capital Management LLC ("Geode") of Boston, Massachusetts, U.S.A. (the "FIC Sub-Adviser"), to provide investment advice with respect to all or a portion of the investments of certain of the Funds (the "FIC Sub-Advisory Agreement").
+Fidelity has entered into a sub-advisory agreement with Geode Capital Management LLC ("Geode") of Boston, Massachusetts (the "FIC Sub-Adviser") to provide investment advice with respect to all or a portion of the investments of the Fund (the "FIC Sub-Advisory Agreement").

-Fidelity and the FIC Sub-Adviser, as applicable, provide investment advice with respect to each Fund's investment portfolio and arrange for the acquisition and disposition of all portfolio investments, including all necessary brokerage arrangements, if applicable.
+Fidelity and the FIC Sub-Adviser, as applicable, provide investment advice with respect to the Fund's investment portfolio and arrange for the acquisition and disposition of all portfolio investments, including all necessary brokerage arrangements, if applicable.

-The FIC Sub-Advisory Agreement is in effect for an indefinite period and continue in force unless terminated by a party giving 90 days' prior written notice.
+The FIC Sub-Advisory Agreement is in effect for an indefinite period and continues in force unless terminated by a party giving 90 days' prior written notice.

-Fidelity and the FIC Sub-Adviser now acts and may hereafter act as investment advisers to, or portfolio managers of, other investment funds and clients.
-If the availability of any particular security is limited and such security is in keeping with the fundamental investment objective of one or more of the Funds and also one or more other mutual funds or discretionary accounts for which Fidelity or the FIC Sub-Adviser acts or may hereafter act, such security will be allocated on a fair and equitable basis as determined by Fidelity or the FIC Sub-Adviser, as the case may be.
+Fidelity and the FIC Sub-Adviser now act and may hereafter act as investment advisers to, or portfolio managers of, other investment funds and clients.
+If the availability of any particular security is limited and such security is in keeping with the fundamental investment objective of the Fund and also one or more other mutual funds or discretionary accounts for which Fidelity or the FIC Sub-Adviser acts or may hereafter act, such security will be allocated on a fair and equitable basis as determined by Fidelity or the FIC Sub-Adviser, as the case may be.

-Under the terms of the FIC Sub-Advisory Agreement, Fidelity is responsible for any loss arising out of the failure of the FIC Sub-Adviser to meet the mandated standard of care in providing advice to the Funds.
-Fidelity is also responsible for any fees payable to the FIC Sub-Adviser but may direct a Fund to pay such fees and to credit such payments against fees otherwise payable by that Fund to Fidelity.
-There may be difficulty in enforcing any legal rights against Geode as it is resident, and substantially all of the assets of each are situated, outside of Canada.
+Under the terms of the FIC Sub-Advisory Agreement, Fidelity is responsible for any loss arising out of the failure of the FIC Sub-Adviser to meet the mandated standard of care in providing advice to the Fund.
+Fidelity is also responsible for any fees payable to the FIC Sub-Adviser but may direct the Fund to pay such fees and to credit such payments against fees otherwise payable by the Fund to Fidelity.
+There may be difficulty in enforcing any legal rights against Geode, as it is resident, and substantially all of its assets are situated, outside of Canada.

-The individuals at Geode, listed in the below table, are principally responsible for the day-to-day management of the Funds and underlying Fidelity Funds (where a Fund invests substantially all of its assets in units of one underlying Fidelity Fund, implementing a particular material strategy or managing a particular segment of the portfolios of the underlying Fidelity Funds).

-An individual listed as a lead manager of a Fund has full discretionary authority to make investment decisions for that Fund without the approval of any other individual.
-An individual listed as a co-lead manager of a Fund has full discretionary authority to make investment decisions for a particular material strategy of a Fund or for a particular segment of the portfolio of the Fund without the approval of any other individual.
-An individual listed as a co-manager may make investment decisions for all or any portion of a Fund, but those decisions are subject to the approval of a lead manager or the applicable chief investment officer.
+The following are the names of the persons principally responsible for the day-to-day management of the Fund, implementing a particular material strategy or managing a particular segment of the portfolio of the Fund.
+An individual listed as a lead manager of the Fund has full discretionary authority to make investment decisions for the Fund without the approval of any other individual.
+An individual listed as a co-lead manager of the Fund has full discretionary authority to make investment decisions for a particular material strategy of the Fund or for a particular segment of the portfolio of the Fund without the approval of any other individual.
+An individual listed as a co-manager may make investment decisions for all or any portion of the Fund, but those decisions are subject to the approval of a lead manager or the applicable chief investment officer.